ixtenu/acmerc/README.md

 ### Patch licensing

-The patches are an exception to the [0BSD license][LICENSE] used for the other files in this repository:
+The patches are an exception to the [0BSD license](LICENSE) used for the other files in this repository:

 - Any removed or unmodified source lines in the patch files are from Acme, which